Scaling Towards the Information Boundary of Instruction Sets: The Infinity Instruct Subject Technical Report: Dataset Analysis

 To further quantify the spatial distribution diversity of instruction sets, we use spatial entropy to evaluate the distribution uniformity of each dataset in semantic space.
 Spatial entropy is an extension of information entropy that quantifies the dispersion of points in space.
 Higher spatial entropy indicates a more uniform and diverse distribution.
 Formally, we uniformly divide the 2D semantic space into $n$ discrete grids and compute the probability $p_i$ of a sample falling into the $i$-th grid.
 The spatial entropy is defined as:

 In practice, $p_i$ is estimated as the proportion of samples falling into each grid cell.
 We divide the 2D space into a $200 \times 200$ grid and compute spatial entropy for each dataset accordingly.
-As shown in Table~\ref{tab:sp-dataset}, InfinityInstruct-Subject achieves higher spatial entropy, indicating a more uniform and diverse distribution.
+As shown in Table~\ref{tab:sp-dataset}, Infinity Instruct Subject achieves higher spatial entropy, indicating a more uniform and diverse distribution.
 This results from our targeted seed selection strategy, which emphasizes low-frequency and high-difficulty instructions, as well as instructions where the model underperforms, thus avoiding redundancy and enhancing the coverage and diversity of dataset.

 To evaluate the difficulty of synthesized data, we follow the approach proposed in Magpie \citep{xu2024magpie}, using a large language model to assign difficulty scores to instruction samples.
 The difficulty is rated on a five-point scale: {'very easy': 0, 'easy': 1, 'medium': 2, 'hard': 3, 'very hard': 4}.
 This evaluation process is independent of the method we use for selecting high-difficulty seed instructions.
-Specifically, we employ Qwen-2.5-32B-Instruct as the scorer and randomly sample 1,500 instructions from each of the following datasets: Alpaca-GPT, LLM-Sys, Magpie, and InfinityInstruct-Subject.
+Specifically, we employ Qwen-2.5-32B-Instruct as the scorer and randomly sample 1,500 instructions from each of the following datasets: Alpaca-GPT, LLM-Sys, Magpie, and InfInstruct-Sub.

 Figure~\ref{fig:diff_distrib} shows the distribution of difficulty scores and the average score for each dataset.
-Compared to others, InfinityInstruct-Subject contains more high-difficulty instructions and achieves a higher average difficulty score.
+Compared to others, Infinity Instruct Subject contains more high-difficulty instructions and achieves a higher average difficulty score.
 This helps explain the superior performance of models fine-tuned InfInstruct-Sub on challenging benchmarks such as Arena-Hard (Table~\ref{tab:model_comparison}).
 It also validates the effectiveness of our seed selection strategy in enhancing dataset difficulty through targeted depth-oriented instruction synthesis.